 - If you have any problems with your housing situation, report these directly to UNTREF staff immediately.

-Buses cost about ARG $3.50 per ride and you will use the same public transportation card that you will get at orientation.
+Colectivos or bondis (buses): Buses cost about $.50 per ride and they will only accept coins.
 Most bus lines run all night, although some service is restricted or runs less frequently at night.
 Most students travel by bus from their homestays to school and back.
 The average commute takes about twenty minutes.

 Terminal de Omnibus de la Ciudad de Buenos Aires (Retiro)